jukeboxj/USLC/README.md

 # USLC-Predict
-Predict the outcome of US labor certification process
+Predict the outcome of US labor certification process based on applicant info

 ## Data Description